 This is not to say that there are no mathematically defined theories and models in neuroscience, there are.
 However, I would claim that almost none of those theories have risen to the level of community acceptance or even general understanding necessary to provide a basis for paradigmatic Neuroscience.
 At the largest scale, the vast majority of published electrophysiological and biophysical experimental studies make no mention of modeling results, and only passing, inconsequential and non-specific reference to brain theories.
 Typically these theories are mentioned only in the first paragraph of the introduction and the last paragraph of the conclusion.
 It is exceedingly rare to have a theory or model influence the paper’s methods, or help organize its’ results.
 While on the surface this would appear to be less the case for so-called “Cognitive Neuroscience”, its theories and models, by intent, largely stand independent of the actual machinery of the brain itself, usually informed by some form of behavioral analysis.
 Behavioral analysis of the cognitive type, however, can be very misleading with respect to the actual structure and performance of the underlying neuronal machinery (Vehicles by Valentino Braitenberg).
 Ultimately how the brain works depends fundamentally on how information moves through its neurons and networks.
 In recent times, cognitive neuroscience has claimed to have access to that movement of information through the use of brain imaging techniques.
 However, it is entirely unclear how the signals measured in brain imaging relate to the actual underlying behavior of neurons and their networks.
 Further, the design of brain imaging studies is especially subject to built in assumptions inherent in the theories themselves.
 In a section to follow I will discuss the application of Ptolemaic style ‘curve fitting’ modeling to neuroscience, but I regard most cognitive theories to be of that type.

 Even within the small subset of neuroscience referred to as Computational Neuroscience, almost no common set of models or laws have emerged that are accepted or even referred to by all.
 There are exceptions to this general rule like, for example, the now 60 year old Hodgkin / Huxley model of the generation of the action potential.
-In fact a conference I recently organized to celebrate the 60th anniversary of the publication of this model was, I believe, the first ever meeting in neuroscience organized around a mathematical model.
+In fact a conference I recently helped organize to celebrate the 60th anniversary of the publication of this model was, I believe, the first ever meeting in neuroscience organized around a mathematical model.
 However, the Hodgkin/Huxley model addresses neuronal behavior at the biophysical level, not explicitly at the level of how the brain actually organizes and coordinates behavior, which is the level of interest of most neurobiologists.

 Some have explained the lack of coordinated or common acceptance of a paradigmatic model because the structure of the neurobiological neurons and networks are not yet well enough understood.
 However, in a domain I know very well, the study of the cerebellum, we have known the anatomical structure of its neurons and networks for more than 100 years .
 Yet, no sets of rules or laws have emerged for what constitutes, for example, a standard set of laws for what actually constitutes a Purkinje cell, the primary neuron in the cerebellum, even though this cell has been modeled for more than 60 years (20 years of Computational Neuroscience, Springer, Bower (ed), 2013).
 I would argue that because of the lack of accepted ‘laws’, most of the Purkinje cell models published in the literature bear no actual resemblance to a real Purkinje cell.
 Furthermore, considering the computational function of the cerebellum as a whole, most of the dominant theories explicitly require neuronal behavior contrary to actual experimental evidence.
 Perhaps for this reason, as with neuroscience as a whole, the vast majority of experimental papers concerning the cerebellum make no mention of modeling, and only passive reference, of the type already discussed, to cerebellar “theory”.